 What kind of clay do you use?
 Right now, I use a rich terra cotta for some pieces and an off-white stoneware for everything else.

 Do you make everything by hand?
 I sure do!
-Most of my pieces are constructed from clay slabs rolled out with a rolling pin.
+Most of my pieces are constructed from clay slabs rolled out with a slab roller.
 I've developed and use a series of templates.

 What are the earring posts made out of?
 The posts are titanium (nickel and cadmium free) paired with stainless steel backings.
 I have sensitive ears, so I know how tricky it can be to find earrings that don't irritate!
 The hanging earrings are Argentium Silver.